ADA Website Compliance Explained

 There are four steps to take to become compliant:

-How do you stay up to date on compliance?
+How to keep your website up to date on ADA compliance?

 After your site meets compliance, it is important to stay up to date on ADA and changes to the law.
 Since much of the interpretation of the law is evolving, reviewing legal articles on Lexology will keep you current on recent court proceedings.
 Also, the World Wide Web Consortium (W3C) publishes weekly articles and blogs about court proceedings, events, industry-specific information, and development resources.